DangerCove/DCOAboutWindow/README.md

     /* Caption of the 'Acknowledgments' button in the about window */ "Acknowledgments" = "Acknowledgements";

+    /* Caption of the 'Acknowledgments' button in the about window when acknowledgments are shown when acknowledgmentsUseEditor is NO. */
+    "Credits" = "Acknowledgements";

 # Contributions and things to add